 Please note: If restrictions or conditions can no longer be fully met because of failed coursework (failed attempts), or if a deadline imposed at the time of admission is not adhered to, you will be definitively excluded from the Master’s study program in question.
 Such exclusion results in a ban from the study program in question and for all study programs deemed similar by the faculty at all academic levels.

-Foreign language applicants must prove that they have the necessary language skills at least level C1 according to the Common European Framework of Reference for Languages scale (CEFRL) for their chosen study programs.
+Foreign-language applicants must prove that they have the necessarylanguage skills of at least level C1 according tothe Common European Framework of Reference for Languages scale (CEFR) for their chosen study programs.

-They must provide evidence of the requisite language skills before matriculation at the latest in the form of a language certificate recognized by the University of Zurich.
-You are advised to submit the relevant language certificate or certificates with your application.
+Evidence of the necessary language skills must be supplied prior to matriculation at the latest, in the form of a language certificate recognized by the University of Zurich, unless the applicant is exempted under the Regulations on Language Requirements from proving their language proficiency.
+It is advisable to submit the relevant language certificate or certificates with the application.

 Students currently matriculated at Bachelor’s level at the University of Zurich must request a change of degree program to the Master’s degree program under “My Requests” in the student portal and must not submit an application.

-Those interested in a specialized Master’s program at the Faculty of Business, Economics and Informatics, the Faculty of Arts and Social Sciences, or the Faculty of Science, must apply in two stages:
+Those interested in a specialized Master’s program listed below must apply in two stages:

 Master of Science UZH ETH in Quantitative Finance